bimdata/documentation-old/doc_sphinx/core_resources/folders_and_documents.rst

 Download a document
 -----------------------

-Files are stored on OVH OpenStack Swift.
-You can download them using the URL returned.
+You can download files using the URL returned by the API.
 The URL is valid for 1 hour.

 cURL
 ^^^^^^^^^